-Information on the consequences for not meeting the standards (Choices customers are subject to the same attendance standards as At-Risk customers, as described in E-600.)
+Information on the consequences for not meeting the standards (Choices customers are subject to the same attendance standards as Low-Income customers, as described in E-600.)

 Information on absence reporting

-Information on selecting a provider

-Information about developmental screenings and information about child development, which can be found on Early Childhood Texas and is available to caregivers

 D-301.c: Choices Nonparticipation

 Boards must be aware that for the purposes of beginning the three-month continuation of care (job search) period, ceasing to participate in the Choices program means that the parent is not meeting the Choices participation requirements and the Choices caseworker has closed the Choices case.

 Additionally, the customer must have experienced a permanent cessation of work/training activity.
-If the customer ceases to participate in Choices but is still in a work or training activity, job search is not required, and child care should continue for the duration of the eligibility period.
+If the customer ceases to participate in Choices, but is still in a work or training activity, job search is not required, and child care should continue for the duration of the eligibility period.

-Boards must ensure that when the Choices case is closed and the customer is not in any work, training or education activity, an Activity Interruption record must be entered on the TWIST Program Detail.
+Boards must ensure that when the Choices case is closed and the customer is not in any work, training or education activity, an Activity Interruption record must be entered on the child care case management system .
 The Activity Interruption start date should immediately follow the Choices case closure.

-Boards must also be aware that a customer who has been sanctioned but whose Choices case remains open is considered to be in an employment/training activity as long as the Choices case is open.
+Boards must also be aware that a customer who has been sanctioned, but whose Choices case remains open, is considered to be in an employment/training activity as long as the Choices case is open.

 D-301.d: Notice of Choices Case Closure

-Boards may use Form E-2510, Notification of Child Care Eligibility, or a locally developed form to notify child care staff of changes in Choices customer participation.
+Choices staff members will send an automated referral from the workforce case management system to the child care case management system to notify child care staff of changes in Choices customer participation.
 Boards must ensure that Choices staff notifies child care staff when a Choices case closes.

 Child care staff must take the following actions upon notice of a closed Choices case by determining whether the customer has ceased participating in all work, training, or education: